Home Grief and Loss How to Write a Tribute for Grandmother

 by Leona Small

-Writing a tribute for grandmother can be a wonderful way to reminisce and celebrate her life.
+Writing a tribute for a grandmother can be a wonderful way to reminisce and celebrate her life.
 It can be difficult, yes, but it will also allow you, the grandchild, to recall all the fond memories of the relationship you had.
 Sharing these with family and friends who knew her will keep her memory alive.
 After all, a grandmother’s magic never really leaves us, even after she is gone.

-If you want to write a tribute, but are not sure where to begin, read on and we can reminisce together as we look at ways to honor your grandmother.
+If you want to write a tribute but are not sure where to begin, read on and we can reminisce together as we look at ways to honor your grandmother.

 The Importance of Grandmothers

-Those who are fortunate enough to have a close and loving relationship with their grandmother know that there is much more to this bond.
-The time family spends at Grandmother’s house is always special.
-The air is filled with laughter, hugs, security, cookies, and the best cooking in the world.
-Grandmothers are often responsible for bringing the entire family together.
-Because grandmothers are such a source of joy for their grandchildren, they are always sorely missed when they pass away.
+Those who are fortunate enough to have a close and loving relationship with their grandmother know that there is much more to this bond than just any loved one.
+The time a family spends at Grandmother’s house is always special and typically consists of the same things.
+The air is oftentimes filled with laughter, hugs, security, cookies, and the best cooking in the world.

 The fact is, grandmothers hold a unique place in the lives of their grandchildren that cannot be duplicated.